If you’re looking for somewhere to see seals in California then you’re in the right place.

 Point Reyes

-Northern elephant seals can be found on the sandy beaches of Point Reyes.
+Northern elephant seals can also be found on the sandy beaches of Point Reyes.

 One of the best viewing spots here is Drakes Beach which is right next to the Kenneth C. Patrick Visitor Center.

-The best time to visit is from December through till March as this is mating season, but the seals can be seen here year round.
+The best time to visit is between December and March as this is mating season but the seals can be seen here all year round.

-You can get excellent views of the seals from Elephant Seal Overlook and South Beach Overlook.
+You’ll get excellent views of the seals from the Elephant Seal Overlook and South Beach Overlook.

 Address: 1 Drakes Beach Road, Inverness, CA 94937